Ljayontop/mad-gokarting-ox-support/mad-gokarting/README.md

 qb-core

-qb-target
+ox_target

-# For any support or questions about other scripts join our discord server! https://discord.com/invite/tKsUXpCyWF
+# For any support or questions about this script dm me on discord ljay_on_top.